Die Curly Girl Methode | lockenkopf

 6. leave-in - defining curls

-To give your curls more life and bounce, start with the styling products about a hand's breadth away from the head.
+To give your curls more life and bounce, start with the styling products about a hand's breadth away from your head.
 Especially with finer hair, wavy and curly textures, the curls stay lighter this way.

 Use the gel to fix your curls defined by the leave-in.
 Rub the gel into the palms of your hands and comb into the curls with your fingers, then scrunch again to finish.